alessandromanzini/gp1-raytracer-cpp/README.md

 The global illumination through indirect lighting can be customized throughout the directives.
 A lot combination can be chosen.
 Keep in mind that while increasing the samples or the bounces, you should also decrease the lighting factor to avoid overexposure.
 Increasing the max deviation will give better diffusion but also increase the noise.
 On the other end, reducing the max deviation will give a very clean end result but the indirect illumination will start to act like specular light.

+Soft shadows will be smoother the more samples we take, but performances go down as well.
+Smaller spread radius makes the noise less noticeable.

-My biggest achievement is that I was able to never compromise the code readability and structure to introduce any new concept to the ray-tracer.
+This is everything for my ray tracer.
+My biggest achievement is that I was able to never compromise the code readability and structure to introduce any new concept.